ktaylor63/southeast/site/content/our-services/coastal-conservation.md

 ## Our Services

-The Southeast Region Coastal Program supports voluntary, proactive and cooperative projects in these great coastal areas, focusing efforts to restore and protect habitat for federal trust species.
+The Southeast Region Coastal Program supports voluntary, proactive and cooperative projects in these areas, focusing efforts to restore and protect habitat for federal trust species.

 We provide technical expertise and financial assistance to:

- - Private landowners and citizens,
+ - Private landowners and citizens;
- - Native American Tribes,
+ - Native American tribes;
- - Non-profit organizations,
+ - Non-profit organizations;
- - Municipal and local governments, and
+ - Municipal and local governments;
  - Business and industry.

 {{< figure class="photo-center" src="/images/pages/employee-pensicola-beach.jpg" alt="A Service employee in uniform on the beach carrying a backpack and bionoculars." caption="A Service employee at Pensacola Beach.
 Photo by Tom MacKenzie, USFWS." link="https://flic.kr/p/8D95jP">}}